stratapp-ai/stratapp-ai.github.io/pricing.md

     Payments are securely processed through the reputable Stripe payment gateway.
 - question: How do we access billing and past invoices?
   answer: Our billing engine runs on the secure Chargebee platform, which provides
-    you with a client portal to access your subscription status, payment methods, billing information, payment history and invoices.
+    you with a private client portal to access your subscription status, payment methods, billing information, payment history and invoices.
 - question: Do you offer implementation support?
   answer: |-